 Dear Never Know When There Will Be An Emergency, While you may not have had an emergency yet, you can bet on the fact that you will have one at some point.
 You just don’t know when it will happen.
-So, how do you prepare for various financial problem that you can’t predict?
+So, how do you prepare for various financial problems that you can’t predict?
 You need an emergency fund plan.

 What Is an Emergency Fund?